mustafaakben/promptEngineering/README.md

 A prompt contains any of the following elements:

-**Instruction :** a specific task or instruction you want the model to perform **Context :** external information or additional context that can steer the model to better responses **Input Data (Examples) :** the input or question that we are interested to find a response for **Output Indicator :** the type or format of the output.
+-**Instruction :** a specific task or instruction you want the model to perform

+-**Context :** external information or additional context that can steer the model to better responses

+-**Input Data (Examples) :** the input or question that we are interested to find a response for

+-**Output Indicator :** the type or format of the output.

 **Example Prompt**
 ```